connorferster/handcalcs/README.md

 ### `# Long`:
-To save vertical space, `handcalcs` _attempts_ to figure out how long your calculation is and, if it is short enough, render it out fully on one line.
+To save vertical space, `handcalcs` _attempts_ to figure out how long your calculation is and, if it is short enough, renders it out fully on one line.

 If `handcalcs`'s internal test deems the calculation as being too long to fit onto one line, it breaks it out into multiple lines.